qtproject/qt-apps-qtauto-deployment-server/README.md

-This is a PoC appstore server, which can be used together with the Neptune IVI UI and the Pelagicore Application Manager.
+This is a PoC deployment server, which can be used together with the Neptune IVI UI and the Pelagicore Application Manager.

 **This is a development server only - do NOT use in production.**